bdgroves/topo-riv-blender/README.md

 - `GPU_boolean`: Set to `True` if you have a powerful GPU to run the render engine.
 CPU rendering works fine, but GPU rendering could be faster.

 #### Blender scene
 - `plane_size`: This is length of the major axis of the topographic plane in meters.
-We are making this landscape miniature to ensure the topography and camera placement are consistent.
+We are making this landscape miniature (1-meter long) to ensure the topography and camera placement are consistent.
 - `number_of_layers`: Number of additional data layers. `0` for just topography.
-More to come...
+See more info in `additional_parameters.md`.

 #### Camera settings
 - `view_transform`: Determines how color is [managed](https://docs.blender.org/manual/en/latest/render/color_management.html) in the render.
 Use `Filmic` For more realistic colors, and `Standard` for less dynamic range.